Skip to Content

 Brown-headed Cowbirds are small blackbirds with thicker heads and shorter tails.
 Their bills have a very distinct shape; they’re thicker at the base and much shorter.
 In flight, you can easily see their shorter tails.

-Male Brown-headed Cowbirds have a dark brow head and glossy black plumage.
+Male Brown-headed Cowbirds have a dark brown head and glossy black plumage.
 From a distance, people often mistake these birds for others because their plumage can look completely black in poor lighting.
-Female Brown-headed Cowbirds are plain brown, with the lightest brown being on their underparts and heads.
-They have fine streaks on the belly and dark eyes.

 Brown-headed Cowbirds prefer to inhabit grasslands with scattered, low trees but can also be seen in prairies, woodland edges, fields, brushy thickets, pastures, residential areas, and orchards.
-They tend to avoid forests which is why they’ve been able to expand their range.
+They tend to avoid forests, which is why they’ve been able to expand their range.

 With increased fragmentation of forests and development, more of their preferred habitats are appearing.
 In the winter, Brown-headed Cowbirds will roost with several species of blackbirds.
 Their flocks can contain up to 100,000 birds.

-#8 Lark Bunting
+9. Lark Bunting

 Lark Bunting